xregistry/spec/core/spec.md

   "name": "STRING",
   "epoch": UINT,           # Server controlled

-  # Repeat for each RESOURCE type in the Group
+  # Repeat for each Resource type in the Group
   "RESOURCEsUrl": "URL",  # URL to retrieve all nested Resources "RESOURCEsCount": INT,  # Total number resources "RESOURCEs": {          # Only when ?inline is present
     "ID": {
       "id": "STRING",
-      ... remaining RESOURCE ?meta and RESOURCE itself ...
+      ... remaining Resource ?meta and Resource itself ...

       "versionsUrl": "URL",
       "versionsCount": INT,